Remote Employee Onboarding - Best Practices, Checklists & Tools

 Leverage Technology for a Smooth Onboarding Experience

 Use both project management and knowledge management to organize knowledge, tasks, and schedules.
-Platforms like Asana or Trello allow new hires to see their specific tasks, deadlines, and progress in one place.
-Knowledge management tools like Waybook equip team members with all the knowledge they need in a single source of truth while providing hires.
+Knowledge management tools like Waybook equip team members with all the knowledge they need.

 Personalize the Onboarding Experience